Captain blames freak storm for ferry sinking

 Last Updated:

-The captain of an Indonesian ferry that sank killing 29 people has rejected claims of overcrowding and blamed a freak storm for the disaster.
+The captain of an Indonesian ferry that sank, killing 29 people, says a freak storm is to blame for the disaster.

-Captain Johan Napitupulu says he received no warning of bad weather when he set out from Batam island, heading for Sumatra on Sunday morning.
+He says he received no warning of bad weather when he set out from Batam island, heading for Sumatra.

-The search for 17 missing people is continuing off the coast of Indonesia.
+The search for 17 missing people from the Dumai Express is continuing off the coast of Indonesia.

-While there were only 213 passengers listed on the manifest of the Dumai Express, passengers have estimated that more than 300 people may have been aboard when it sank.
+While there were only 213 passengers listed on the ship's manifest, passengers have estimated that more than 300 people may have been aboard when it sank.

 Two metre high waves caused the hull to crack and there are reports of leaking lifeboats and fights between passengers and the crew over the distribution of lifejackets.